 Ha!
 How’s that for dropping big news right in the middle of a post?
 Needless to say, my freezer is full.

 P.S.
-My new cookbook is due out on January 29, 2019.
+My new cookbook is due out on January 22, 2019.
 I’ll write a post about it soon.
+Oh, I did!
+Here’s the link to information about The High Protein Vegan Cookbook.

 So … back to easy tasty beans.
 Sometimes my freezer gets full just from day to day living too.
 So this recipe is so that you can have a simple and delicious meal with no extra planning.